bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 ### The over-specialization issue

 So this trick is pretty damn cool, but as with many benchmark focused tricks, it has one major drawback: It's over-specialized!
-As soon as the right hand side ever changes, all optimized code will have to be deoptimized (as the assumption that the right hande is always a certain power of two no longer holds) and any further optimization attempts will have to use `idiv` again, as the `BinaryOpIC` will most likely report feedback in the form `Smi*Smi->Smi` then.
+As soon as the right hand side ever changes, all optimized code will have to be deoptimized (as the assumption that the right hand is always a certain power of two no longer holds) and any further optimization attempts will have to use `idiv` again, as the `BinaryOpIC` will most likely report feedback in the form `Smi*Smi->Smi` then.
 For example, let's assume we instantiate another `Oscillator`, set a different
 `waveTableLength` on it, and call `generate` for the oscillator, then we'd lose 20% performance even though the actually interesting